amblelabs/ait-wiki/content/_index.md

 blocks:
   - _type: callout
     type: warning
+    value: >-
-    value: The Adventures In Time Wiki is currently under a rework / renovation.
-      Some information might not be up-to-date and / or innacurate, we are currently working on it.
+      The Adventures In Time Wiki is currently under a rework / renovation.
+Some information might be outdated and / or innacurate, we are currently working on it.

       Thank you for your patience.
   - _type: callout
     type: info
     value: If you find any bugs / crashes, please create a [GitHub